 - The recipe is simple however, it can take about 2-3 hours to make from scratch (which is mostly chilling time).
 If you don’t have 2-3 hours to spare in one day, the recipe can be broken down and spread out over two to three days.

 - This recipe makes 40 delicious mouth melting pineapple tarts.
-They are a great cookie gift idea for Christmas or for sharing on special occasions like: New Year’s Eve, Mother’s Day, Easter, bridal showers, baby showers or to give as wedding favours.
+They are a great cookie gift idea for Christmas or for sharing on special occasions like: New Year’s Eve, Valentine's Day, Mother’s Day, Father's, Easter, bridal showers, baby showers or to give as wedding favours.

 Pineapple – Traditionally in Malaysia and Singapore a whole fresh pineapple would be used to make the jam for these tarts.

-These means that it needs to be cleaned, cut into slices and blended before cooking.
+This means that it needs to be cleaned, cut into slices, and blended before cooking.
 Which is fine you have time and access to fresh pineapple but, not everyone does.

 So, for this recipe and for convenience we will be using crushed canned pineapple in natural juice – no cleaning or blending required.

-You could also use a crushed pineapple in syrup however, you would need to reduce the amount of sugar to avoid and overly sweet pineapple filling.
+You could also use crushed pineapple in syrup however, you would need to reduce the amount of sugar to avoid an overly sweet pineapple filling.

-Sugar – White granulated sugar is best for this because, it adds sweetness and helps to thicken the jam without altering the colour too much.
+Sugar – White granulated sugar is best for this because it adds sweetness and helps to thicken the jam without altering the color too much.

 The quantity used in the recipe is just enough to make a jam that is not too sweet when using crushed pineapple in natural juice.

-However, if using crushed pineapple in syrup (it’s already sweet) use about 170 grams (6 ounces) or a little less of sugar.
+However, if using crushed pineapple in syrup (it’s already sweet) use about 170 grams (6 ounces) or a little less sugar.

-Flavourings – Cinnamon stick and cloves these can get quite strong in flavour if too much is used so, stay with the amounts stated in the recipe.
+Flavorings – Cinnamon sticks and cloves can get quite strong in flavor if too much is used so, stay with the amounts stated in the recipe.

-Lemon or lime juice – this balances out the flavour and helps to set the jam.
+Lemon or lime juice – this balances out the flavor and helps to set the jam.